FREE COMMUNICATION GUIDE

 Work on yourself first and take time to understand the system.

 I strongly encourage you to learn about all 9 energies/types.
-This can be helpful in not only seeing what energies are challenging for you to call upon, but also in understanding where other people are coming from, which can cultivate better communication, relationships, and compassion for those who see the world differently than you.
+This can help not only see which energies are challenging for you to call upon, but also to better understand where others are coming from.

 After finishing both assessments (there are two on this page), check the key at the bottom to see the corresponding numbers.

-I invite you to look at the top 2-3 numbers overall from the two quizzes (they may or may not be the same).
-When you finish *both* tests you might have results that look like this:
+invite you to look at the top 2-3 numbers overall from the two quizzes (they may or may not be the same).
+When you finish *both* tests, you might have results that look like this:

 Second Test: 2 (CX), maybe 6 (CY).